 A typical corporate job posting receives about 250 resumes Glassdoor reports.
 So how can you stand out from a sea of applicants?
 If you want to move into a management or executive position, adding leadership skills to your resume is a good way to get noticed.

-This article offers a definitive list of eight leadership skills for your resume.
+This article offers a definitive list of eight leadership skills examples for your resume.

 1. Analytical Decision Making